-Palmerston North's wastewater system is under increased pressure from a growing population and higher expectations around discharge standards and river water quality.
+Palmerston North's wastewater system is under pressure from a growing population and high expectations around discharge standards and river water quality.
 Nature Calls is our four-year planning, investigating and engagement project that will result in the delivery of the best practicable wastewater treatment option for our city and our awa.

 What is wastewater?

 Wastewater is the liquid waste that is flushed or washed into the drains at houses and businesses.
 It comes from toilets, showers, baths, dishwashers, washing machines, sinks and commercial or industrial processes.
-Palmerston North City Council is responsible for collecting and treating the majority of the city’s wastewater and every year collects up to 12.9 billion litres of wastewater from over 87,000 people from 25,300 connections.
+Palmerston North City Council is responsible for collecting and treating the majority of the city’s wastewater and every year collects up to 12.9 billion litres of wastewater from more than 87,000 people from 25,300 connections.

 What this project is about

 Council’s vision for Nature Calls is to identify an option that will enable growth, protect and enhance the environment, and contribute to improving the health and mauri of the Manawatū River.